 For the report, Trouble in the Air: Millions of Americans Breathe Polluted Air, Environment Georgia Research & Policy Center, Frontier Group and Georgia PIRG Education Fund reviewed Environmental Protection Agency records of air pollution levels across the country, focusing on smog and particulate pollution – harmful pollutants that come from burning fossil fuels such as coal, diesel, gasoline and natural gas.

 "Ozone smog is not just a summer nuisance, it is dangerous, even life-threatening.
 It causes asthma attacks, breathing and heart problems, and premature deaths," explained Dr. Anne Mellinger-Birdsong a pediatrician and epidemiologist in Atlanta.
 "Particulate air pollution also causes many health problems, including heart, lung and neurologic, and premature death.
 It also damages the lung growth of all children.”

 “There's no safe level of exposure to smog and particulate pollution,” said Elizabeth Ridlington, Policy Analyst with Frontier Group and co-author of the report.
 "Even low levels of smog and particulate pollution are bad for health and can increase deaths."

 The report’s authors called on the federal government to strengthen, not weaken, the clean car standards and continue to allow states to adopt stronger vehicle pollution standards.
 The authors also called on EPA to strengthen ozone and particulate pollution standards.

-"Mothers and Others for Clean Air stands with Environment Georgia in their call for stricter air pollution standards," said Lauren Turner Seydel Co-Founder of Mothers and Others for Clean Air.
+"Mothers and Others for Clean Air stands with Environment Georgia in their call for stricter air pollution standards," said Laura Turner Seydel Co-Founder of Mothers and Others for Clean Air.
 "Even one child struggling to breathe through an asthma attack is one to many."